Annual School Notice

 their qualifications.

-For more information on the District's testing program, contact any of the school principals, or the Assistant Superintendent, Mr. Timothy M. Morgan.
+For more information on the District's testing program, contact any of the school principals, or the Assistant Superintendent, Dr. Peter Jordan.

 Potential indicators that a child may have a disability that warrants an evaluation under IDEA include, but are not limited to, difficulty with the following: